doctor-janv/elk-e/doc/DesignRequirements/DesignRequirements.md

 ## Requirement inparams1 - Object instantiation via input parameters

+Definitions:
+- Factory-object: An object created via a factory pattern

+- A factory-object shall have a constructor that takes, as an argument, an `InputParametersBlock` class object.
+- A factory-object shall have a static method to build the basis of the `InputParametersBlock` it requires.
+I.e., the signature shall be `static InputParametersBlock getInputParameters();`
+- An `InputParametersBlock` shall always have a name and a description.
+- An `InputParametersBlock` can inherit the input parameters of several other blocks.

+- An input parameter shall always have a name.
+- An input parameter shall be assigned a class-type which can be:
+  - OPTIONAL
+  - REQUIRED
+  - DEPRECATED
+- An input parameter shall be assigned a gross-type which can be:
+  - NO_DATA, signifying it holds no data
+  - SCALAR, holding a single value
+  - SEQUENCE, holding multiple un-named children
+  - MAP, holding multiple named children

 ### Definition of an input parameter
 - An input parameter can be one of following:
   - A string
-  - A number
+  - A number (floating-point or integer)
   - A boolean
-  - An array of numbers
+  - An array of numbers (floats and/or integer)
   - An array of strings
   - An array of booleans
+  - An array of input-blocks

 ### Properties
 - An input parameter always has a name.
-- An input parameter can be any of the following class-types:
-  - OPTIONAL
-  - REQUIRED
-  - DEPRECATED

 - OPTIONAL parameters shall always have a default value.
 -